hse-scila/EyeFeatures/docs/api/features/index.rst

 ********

 The collection of algorithms for timeseries.
 2D Scanpath (series of fixations) is treated as 3D timeseries (third axis is time).
-One can find Hurst Exponent and Hilbert Huang Transform methods helpful.
+One can find Hurst Exponent, Hilbert Huang Transform, and different entropy-based methods helpful.

 Refer to ``measures`` submodule.